Complex Scalar Field Reheating and Primordial Black Hole production

-where $\psi_0$ is a constant phase. {Since the period of oscillation of the inflaton field follows shortly after the end of the accelerated expansion,} we set initial conditions at $t_{\rm end}$, the time at the end of inflation\footnote{As pointed out in \citeb{sfdmrh2}, quadratic inflation ends when $\phi\sim$ M$_{\rm Pl}$ and $H\sim m$, where M$_{\rm Pl}$ is the Planck mass.
+with $\psi_0$ being a constant, \Correx{real} phase. \Correx{While the expression in Eq.~\eqref{Eq:bg_sol} is not the most general solution to the complex KG equation, this form is sufficient to satisfy the initial conditions imposed at the end of inflation.
+It is important to mention that for this particular model, the condition $\mu \gg H$ is not strictly met when $\epsilon = 1$.
+Nevertheless, we have verified that the numerical solution rapidly converges towards the approximation \eqref{Eq:bg_sol}.} {Since the period of oscillation of the inflaton field follows shortly after the end of the accelerated expansion,} we set initial conditions at $t_{\rm end}$, the time at the end of inflation\footnote{As pointed out in \citeb{sfdmrh2}, quadratic inflation ends when $\phi\sim$ M$_{\rm Pl}$ and $H\sim \mu$, where M$_{\rm Pl}$ is the Planck mass.
 However, most large field models can be approximated as $V(\phi)\sim \phi^n$, with $n\sim 1$.
 Considering that inflation ends when $\epsilon\equiv \frac{ {\rm M}_{\rm Pl}^2}{2}\left(\frac{V'}{V}\right)^2\simeq 1$, the endpoint of inflation lies generically at $\phi\sim$ M$_{\rm Pl}$ with $H$ of order $\mu$.
-Thus, approximating initial conditions as in chaotic inflation may be representative of a larger class of models.} and parametrise the energy scale through $H_{\rm end}$, {as} a free parameter (hereafter the subscript ${\rm end}$ denotes quantities {evaluated} at the end of inflation).
-As can be read from the amplitude of the field {and equations \eqref{Eq:Density0} and \eqref{Eq:Pressure0}}, the solution mimics a component of non-relativistic particles (pressure-less fluid {or dust}), as illustrated in Figure \ref{Fig:Hubble_conformal}.
+Thus, approximating initial conditions as in chaotic inflation may be representative of a larger class of models.}, assuming that the fast oscillations start then, and parametrize the energy scale through $H_{\rm end}$, a free parameter of the model (hereafter the subscript ${\rm end}$ denotes quantities {evaluated} at the end of inflation).

-We remark that for this particular model, the condition $\mu \gg H$ is not met when $\epsilon = 1$.
-Yet we have verified, however, that the approximation \eqref{Eq:bg_sol} rapidly converges towards the numerical solution.
-We thus take the field value as,